dpc10ster/RJafroc/README.md

 * Extends and replaces Windown version of software (JAFROC: https://www.devchakraborty.com)

 # RJafroc code development history #
-* The C++ code in src directory was mostly written by a student who is no longer working for me.
+* The C++ code in `src` directory was mostly written by a student who is no longer working for me.
 Unfortunately, the code does not pass the Solaris compiler, I do not have a Solaris machine to test, and I am not proficient in C++.
 Long story short, the CRAN version got removed and there is not much I can do about it.
 Hence the decision to distribute the code directly from GitHub.
 Those proficient with GitHub can ignore the following directions.

 # How do I get set up?
 Short version: install directly from GitHub using package devtools #
 * Install R and RStudio.
-* Create an empty directory, e.g., myProject.
-In my computer it is /Users/Dev/Downloads/myProject.
+* Create an empty directory, e.g., `myProject`.
+In my computer it is `/Users/Dev/Downloads/myProject`.
 * Open RStudio.
 * Starting from RStudio > File > New Project > Existing Directory > myProject > Create Project.
 * Oila!
 You should see myProject.RProj in the Files menu.